ShanJiang21/shanjiang21.github.io/_includes/about/en.md

 > Your time is limited, so don’t waste it living someone else’s life.

 In 2020, I graduated from Mailman school of Public Health, Columbia University.
-Currently, I am working for [TikTok](https://www.tiktok.com/) as a product specialist, however, this occupational identity is merely a tiny facet of me:
+Currently, I am working for [TikTok](https://www.tiktok.com/) as a rookie product manager, however, this occupational identity is merely a tiny facet of me:
 * **Biological Structure:** A five-foot-six girl (she/her/hers).
 * **Social identity**: a daughter, runner and an annoying reader who gives harsh comments.
 * **A Critical Don Quixote**: An Anti-social tomboy.